 Playing with your German Shepherd is not only an excellent way to keep them from boredom and helping them stay fit; it can also continue to grow the bond between the two of you.
 Keeping that bond strong plays a massive part in training your German Shepherd to be a guard dog.

 German Shepherds are fantastic creatures that should not be underestimated.
 Their loyalty is like none other.
 They will stay by your side until the bitter end to protect you.
-They are the most rewarding dogs to have to guard you and your family.
+And on top of this, they are the most rewarding dogs to have to guard you and your family.

 They are strong, intelligent, and it is hard for them to be scared by anything, which makes them the perfect guard dog for anyone who would enjoy having a German Shepherd.

 Are German Shepherd good guard dogs?
 Yes, they are the best kind of guard dog you can own.
 With the correct amount of training and patience, they make an outstanding guard dog.
 It is best though to adopt when they are young, but if you decide to adopt when they are older, make sure to spend some time with them to see how they are around you.